Rouhani says Iran willing to forswear nuclear arms: TV interview

 Obama said in a television interview on Tuesday that he was prepared to test Rouhani’s willingness to open a nuclear dialogue, but he did not back away from previous U.S. demands.

+In a possible gesture to ease Western concerns, Iranian authorities on Wednesday released a prominent human rights lawyer, Nasrin Sotoudeh, who was arrested in 2010 and convicted of spreading propaganda and conspiring to harm state security.
+Rouhani had pledged during his election campaign to ease some political and social restrictions at home.

+The U.S. State Department welcomed Sotoudeh’s release and called on Iran to release “all prisoners of conscience.”

-The United States and Iran cut diplomatic relations in 1980, after students and Islamic militants stormed the U.S. Embassy in Tehran and took American diplomats hostage.
+The United States and Iran cut diplomatic relations in 1980, after students and Islamist militants stormed the U.S. Embassy in Tehran and took American diplomats hostage.

-Obama ran for president in 2008 in part by vowing to engage with Iran.
+Obama ran for president in 2008 vowing to engage with Iran.
 But Tehran continued its nuclear development and tough sanctions imposed by Washington and the United Nations have taken a severe toll on Iran’s economy.

-Reporting By Matt Spetalnick; Editing by Christopher Wilson, Xavier Briand and Stacey Joyce
+Also in the NBC interview, Rouhani demurred when asked whether Iran, a close ally of Syrian President Bashar al-Assad, could assure the world that Damascus would comply with a U.S.-Russia agreement to give up its chemical weapons.

+“We are not the government of Syria,” Rouhani said.
+“We are one of the countries of this region which is asking peace and stability and the elimination of all weapons of mass destruction in the entire region.”